mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-Here, we created the branch from `Bus 1` to `Bus 2` with the following parameter:
+This creates the branch from `Bus 1` to `Bus 2` with the following parameter:
 ```@repl addBranch
 system.branch.parameter.reactance
 ```